rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ### Troubleshooting

-- On `Error loading kernel cache` reboot
+- On `Error loading kernel cache` reboot (try it out which AptioFix driver suits best for you)

 ---